See the 2024 Met Gala's best-dressed stars and biggest moments

 "Tonight I'm on water.
 It's gonna be a gentle night for me cause I have a night off from the show," said Eddie Redmayne.

-"I'm honoring the original Sally Bowles, who iconically kind of wore a beret like this, and I'm giving her flowers," said Gayle Rankin.
+"I'm honoring the original Sally Bowles, who ironically kind of wore a beret like this, and I'm giving her flowers," said Gayle Rankin.

+The "Water" singer enlisted the help of the fashion house Blamian and carried an hourglass clutch.

+"We were looking to do something creative, something completely different for my first Met Gala," she told Vogue.
+"So when Balmain showed me the idea and sketch, I just knew it was perfect.
+The idea was crazy, and I loved it.
+I'm excited and a little nervous, but I'm looking forward to having a fun night at The Met!"

-Between the opulent outfits and the star-studded lineup, it's hard to compare the Met Gala to any other night.
+Between the opulent outfits and the star-studded lineup, it's hard to compare the gala to any other night.

 "I'm looking forward to being with some friends," said Dan Levy.